primiano/perfetto-docs/docs/guides/memory.md

 * **alloc\_objects**: how many allocations (including ones with matching frees) were sampled at this callstack.

-If we want to only see callstacks that have a frame toat contains some string, we can use the Focus feature.
+If we want to only see callstacks that have a frame that contains some string, we can use the Focus feature.
 If we want to know all allocations that have to do with notifications, we can put "notification" in the Focus box.